Exercise with Heart Disease

 The 2018 Physical Activity Guidelines Advisory Committee determined that engaging in aerobic, dynamic, or combined exercise training has significant average effects on systolic and diastolic blood pressure, causing an average decrease of 3 mmHg in both.
 More frequent and a higher volume of physical activity could improve 24-hour blood pressure and risk of progression of heart disease in mild-moderate risk patients.

 Can exercise lower cholesterol?

 Cholesterol is a substance found in the blood that comes from the liver or the food you eat.
 Ideally, you want low levels of low-density lipoprotein (LDL) as this is what builds up in your arteries and causes blockages, and you want high levels of high-density lipoprotein (HDL) as this helps get rid of LDL.
 To read more on the importance of cholesterol check out our blog Cholesterol: What Cholesterol Is and Why You Should Care.

 The prescription of physical activity is a great choice for patients with mild to moderate elevations in blood pressure and cholesterol because of the multiple and long-term benefits.
-Patients are advised to aim for 300 minutes of moderate-intensity physical activity each week, that’s just 45 minutes a day.
-You can also opt to do 150 minutes of vigorous-intensity physical activity a week which is just over 20 minutes a day.
-Physical activity has further benefits beyond cardiovascular health, including a decreased risk of some cancers and all-cause mortality, improved bone, brain, and mental health, and better physical function, sleep, and quality of life.
+Patients are advised to aim for 300 minutes of moderate-intensity physical activity each week; that’s just 45 minutes a day.
+You can also choose to engage in 150 minutes of vigorous-intensity physical activity per week, which is just over 20 minutes a day.
+Physical activity offers benefits beyond cardiovascular health, including a reduced risk of certain cancers and all-cause mortality.
+It also improves bone and brain health, enhances mental well-being, and promotes better physical function, sleep, and overall quality of life.
 Start taking steps to improve your physical health today and improve your heart health!